 Why Use Cantilever Shelving for Lumber Storage?

-Easy Access: Unlike traditional shelving systems, cantilever shelving allows for easy access to materials from any point along the shelf.
+Easy Access: Unlike traditional shelving systems, cantilever lumber racking allows for easy access to materials from any point along the shelf.
 This is particularly important for lumber storage, as it allows workers to quickly and easily retrieve the specific piece of lumber they need without having to sift through a stack of boards.

 Space Efficiency: Cantilever shelving is more space-efficient since it can be adjusted to meet the items’ dimensions.
 Cantilever shelving’s vertical form also eliminates the need for supplemental shelves, so you can store items at varying heights.